 Properly designed, implemented, and regulated, VPPs can advance energy and environmental justice by increasing affordability and reliability of electricity for disadvantaged communities and reducing pollution created by traditional peaker plants.
 Two-thirds of peaker power plants in the U.S. are located near communities with a higher percentage of low-income households than national average, and nitrogen oxide emissions rates are higher for peakers located near these communities.
-Deployment of VPPs can help to reduce emissions from these plants and therefore improve air quality in these communities.Ixxviii Depending on dispatch scenarios, optimizing DER dispatch can also alleviate hosting capacity constraints.
-Research has found evidence that hosting capacity disparities can align with socioeconomic factors such as race and ethnicity.Ixxix Grid infrastructure limitations must be considered in the early stages of project development to avoid skewing deployment away from underserved communities.
+Deployment of VPPs can help to reduce emissions from these plants and therefore improve air quality in these communities.
+Depending on dispatch scenarios, optimizing DER dispatch can also alleviate hosting capacity constraints.
+Research has found evidence that hosting capacity disparities can align with socioeconomic factors such as race and ethnicity.
+Description of the early stages of project development to avoid skewing deployment away from underserved communities.